ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 --------------------------------------

 WarpX uses AMReX's math parser that reads expressions in the input file.
-It can be used in all input parameters that consist of one or more floats.
+It can be used in all input parameters that consist of one or more integers or floats.
+Integer input expecting boolean, 0 or 1, are not parsed.
-Note that when multiple floats are expected, the expressions are space delimited.
+Note that when multiple values are expected, the expressions are space delimited.

 WarpX constants
 ^^^^^^^^^^^^^^^